 Each node that comprises the Decision Data Store handles data in JSON format for each customer, from different sources.
 The data is distributed and replicated around the cluster, and is stored in the node file system.

-This type of configuration is now deprecated and not used for new deployments.
+This type of configuration is deprecated starting in Pega Platform version 8.6 and therefore does not ensure future compatibility.
+It is not recommended for new deployments.
 However, it is still supported for systems that have been updated from earlier versions of Pega Platform to the current version.

 In Pega Cloud environments, the Cassandra database is preconfigured.
 No action is required.